syncfusion-content/flutter-docs/Flutter/datagrid/pull-to-refresh.md

 ## Programmatic Pull to Refresh

-The Flutter DataTable provides the support show refresh indicator programmatically.

 If you want to refresh data without showing a refresh indicator, you can pass `false` to the `showRefreshIndicator` optional parameter of `refresh` method.
 By doing this, `DataGridSource.handleRefresh` method will be called without showing the `RefreshIndicator` in UI.

 {% tabs %}